Exports in Taiwan

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The S&P Global Manufacturing Purchasing Managers' Index (PMI) fell to 51.7 in April from 54.1 in March.
+The S&P Global Manufacturing Purchasing Managers' Index (PMI) declined from 42.2 in September to 41.5 in October.